 Paving the way for women, Mars believes that any woman with a passion for farming can find success.
 “Yes, there are challenges, but if opportunities are not grabbed by both hands we will never get anywhere.”

-Mars is featured on episode 2 of Vir die liefde van die land, a brand-new TV show by VKB, Food For Mzansi and WYRD Films.
+- Mars is featured on episode 2 of Vir die liefde van die land, a popular TV show by VKB, Food For Mzansi and WYRD Films.
 In the show, presenter Ivor Price and farmer mentor Piet Potgieter meets remarkable new era farmers and their neighbours, mentors and communities who give them wings.
-The episode featuring Mars can still be watched on Sunday 18:00 and Monday 08:00 on VIA, DStv channel 147.
+The episode featuring Mars can be watched on Sunday 18:00 and Monday 18:30 on VIA, DStv channel 147.